-Market: Increased production costs due to changing input prices (e.g., energy, water) and output requirements (e.g., waste treatement)
+Increased production costs due to changing input prices (e.g., energy, water) and output requirements (e.g., waste treatement)

 First Solar is exposed to price risks for the raw materials, components, and energy costs used in the manufacturing and transportation of our solar modules and balance of system (BoS) parts used in our PV solar power systems.
-The imposition of carbon taxes could lead to increases in the costs of raw materials, such as glass, which have relatively high energy requirements for production.
-We may be unable to pass along changes in the costs of the raw materials and components for our products and
+The imposition of carbon taxes for example could lead to increases in the costs of raw materials, such as glass, which have relatively high energy requirements for production.
+We may be unable to pass along changes in the costs of the raw materials and components for our products and systems to our customers.

-Time horizon Long-term
+Long-term

-Likelihood About as likely as not
+About as likely as not

-Magnitude of impact Medium-low
+Medium-low

-Our cost of raw materials in 2017 amounted to \$148.9 million.
+Our cost of raw materials in 2018 amounted to \$224 million.
 To estimate the financial implications of a carbon tax, we used the Interagency Working Group on Social Cost of Carbon's central estimate for a ton of CO2 emitted (\$39).
-Assuming a carbon price of \$39/ metric ton applied to our 2017 scope 3 emissions for purchased goods and services (305,910 metric tons CO2-eq), the cost of our purchased goods and services could increase by approximately \$12 million.
+Assuming a carbon price of \$39/ metric ton applied to our 2018 scope 3 emissions for purchased goods and services (388,421 metric tons CO2-eq), the cost of our purchased goods and services could increase by approximately \$15 million.

 To mitigate supply chain price risks, we strive to qualify multiple suppliers using a robust qualification process.
 When possible we attempt to use suppliers that can provide a raw material supply source that is near our manufacturing locations, reducing the cost and lead times for such materials.
 Sourcing raw materials from nearby suppliers also helps to reduce transport- and shipping-related energy use and carbon emissions.
 As needed, we may purchase a critical raw material that is used in our core production process in quantities that exceed anticipated consumption within our normal operating cycle (which is 12 months).
 We classify excess raw materials that are not consumed within our operating cycle as "noncurrent".
-Our non-current inventory in 2017 amounted to more than \$113 million (compared to \$100 million in 2016).
+Our non-current inventory in 2018 amounted to more than \$130 million (compared to \$113 million in 2017).
 In addition, First Solar's recycling team developed a high-value recycling process that recovers over 90% of our semiconductor material for reuse in new modules and approximately 90% of the glass for use in new glass products.
 First Solar is proactively investing in recycling technology improvements with the ultimate aim of refining the quality of the recovered glass so it may be reused in new solar modules.